videosdk-community/videosdk-neuphonic-tts-demo/README.md

-# VideoSDK Neuphonic TTS Demo
+# VideoSDK X Neuphonic TTS Demo

-This example demonstrates how to build a conversational AI Voice Agent using VideoSDK with **Neuphonic TTS** in Cascading Pipeline.
+This example demonstrates how to build a conversational AI Voice Agent using VideoSDK's Cascading Pipeline with **Neuphonic TTS**.

 ## Prerequisites